 - Survey Results - see a detailed breakdown of how each participant voted on each survey question.

-- Messages - a summary of all messages sent including the number of likes, if they were published or not, and the time that they were sent.
+- Q&A - a summary of all messages sent including the number of likes, if they were published or not, and the time that they were sent.

 The report you generate will differ slightly depending on whether you have chosen to have profiles 'on' or 'off' for your session.
 When profiles are 'off', all participant names will appear as 'Anonymous'.